cyberark/ark-sdk-python/docs/howto/simple_sdk_workflow.md

 ---
-title: Simple SDK Workflow
+title: Simple SDK workflow
 description: Simple SDK Workflow
 ---

-# Simple SDK Workflow
+# Simple SDK workflow

-Let's say we want to create a demo environment containing all needed DPA DB assets
+This example shows how to create, with a Python script, a demo environment that contains the required DPA DB assets:

-To do so, we can use the following script:

 ```python
 ArkSystemConfig.disable_verbose_logging()